Business Education, Career Management, CEO, Uncategorized

 Course Title: Leadership for the Future: Grooming Business Students into Future CEOs

 Course Description: This course is designed for business students who aspire to become future CEOs.
-The course focuses on developing leadership skills, strategic thinking, and a comprehensive understanding of the various aspects of business management required to excel in the role of a CEO.
+The course focuses on developing leadership skills, strategic thinking, and a comprehensive understanding of the various aspects of business management required to acquire the CEO role and excel in it.
 Students will learn through a combination of lectures, case studies, discussions, group projects, and guest lectures from experienced CEOs and industry experts.

 Course Objectives: